drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 The first step in this course is to install Docker.
 Docker is a platform for developing, shipping, and running applications in containers.
 We'll go into more detail about what Docker is and how it works in a future lecture.

-In the meantime, please install Docker on your machine.
+In the meantime, please install Docker on your machine if you haven't already done so.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).

 <!--s-->